 - Create a tax plan.
 While federal tax laws allow married couples to inherit an unlimited amount of assets without paying estate taxes, this exemption does not apply to unmarried couples.
 Without careful tax planning, your partner could lose a sizable portion of your estate to state and federal taxes.

-Our estate planning attorneys have seen the tragedies that can happen when documents do not take each person’s unique needs and circumstances into account.
+Our estate planning attorneys in Brooklyn have seen the tragedies that can happen when documents do not take each person’s unique needs and circumstances into account.
 At Landskind & Ricaforte Law Group, P.C., we take a practical approach to difficult problems, allowing you and your family to make decisions with confidence.
 If you have questions about your future, fill out our quick contact form or call us to learn how we can help you with a custom-made estate plan.